Attendance and Welfare

 Longer periods of illness, due to chicken pox, flu, etc are expected.
 However, some children have two or three days away from school throughout the school year due to illness.
 This quickly adds up to pupils missing a significant number of days.
 This is why we are asking parents to consider if their child really needs to miss the time from school.
 If possible, bring your child to school and see if they could manage being in school, or bring them in a little later.

 Ring, or ask at the office for advice if you are not sure.
 We will always call you if your child is too ill to be at school.
 In the register it is noted that school sent the child home, as evidence of this action.

 Children who are consistently absent with two or three days’ illness as a pattern will be asked to meet with the headteacher and EWO to address any health concerns.

-The school day begins at 8.45am for Reception, 8:50am KS1 and 8:55am KS2, and children should be in the school playground or year group entrance area when the doors open to signal the start of the school day.
-The school gates are closed by 9.05am in the junior entrance and 9.ooam in the infant department, and any child who arrives after this time will need to enter school at the main entrance on Rudston Road and report to the office giving the reason for lateness via the electronic sign in.
+The school gates open between 8.45 and 8.55am for Reception; the gates for Key Stage 1 open between 8:45 and 8:55am; for Key Stage 2, the gates open between 8:40 and 8:55am.
+Children should be in the school playground or year group entrance area when the doors open to signal the start of the school day.
+The school gates are closed by 8.55am – any child who arrives after this time will need to enter school at the main entrance on Rudston Road and report to the office giving the reason for lateness via the electronic sign in.

 - It is essential that parents are on time bringing children to school and when collecting them at the end of the day.
 Class teachers will be asking for reasons for any lateness and persistent lateness will be further investigated by school or the Education Welfare Service.